AirshipCMS/Docs/Categories.md

 ### Datafields
 (brief description of Datafields.
 Link to Datafields page.)

+## Associating an Aerostat with a Category
+(brief description.
+Link to Aerostats page).

 ## Delete Category
 (describe. and it will delete the category from all aerostats associated with it)